Manual typewriters, early-mid 20th century

 At the end of each typed line, the typist had to move her left hand away from the keyboard to pull a large lever to return the rollers and paper to the beginning of the next line, as the rollers and paper had moved along as she typed.

-Then, at the end of every page, the rollers needed to be wound back to release the paper.
+Finally, at the end of every page, the rollers needed to be wound back to release the paper.

 Every typewriter had a fixed typeface with two characters on each print-head - one upper case and the other lower case.
 There were keys at both sides of the keyboard to raise the rollers so that the upper case character hit the ribbon.